COVID-19 pandemic in South Korea: 2021

-By 22 April 2021, the country has 118,243 confirmed cases in total, with 1,812 deaths.
+By 22 April 2021, the country had 118,243 confirmed cases in total, with 1,812 deaths.

-On 19 July 2021, it is reported that 247 out of 301 crew members of the 34th contingent of the Cheonghae Unit on the Munmu the Great was tested positive for the covid-19.
-Two Korean Air Force KC-330 departed with 200 replacement members to transport the 301 entire crew members back to South Korea.
-After returning to South Korea, it was revealed that 270 crew members tested positive.
+On 19 July 2021, it was reported that 247 out of 301 crew members of the 34th contingent of the Cheonghae Unit on the Munmu the Great tested positive for COVID-19.
+Two Korean Air Force KC-330s departed with 200 replacement crew so the entire 301-member crew could be transported back to South Korea.
+270 of those crew members later tested positive.

 2022

-On 24 January 2022, as the Omicron variant spreads, South Korea's daily new coronavirus infections reached 8,571, exceeding the previous high and fueling worries of another wave when tens of millions travel across the country for the upcoming Lunar New Year.
+On 24 January 2022, as the Omicron variant spread, South Korea's daily new coronavirus infections reached 8,571, exceeding the previous high and fueling worries of another wave when tens of millions travel across the country for the upcoming Lunar New Year.

 In March, new infections totalled 10 million and deaths were 8,420.
 This reduced to 3.9 million in April, with 6,285 deaths recorded.

 Public information

-The South Korean government is providing citizens with information in Korean, English, Chinese, and Japanese on how to not become infected and how to prevent spreading the disease.
-This includes information on cough etiquette, when and how to wear a face mask, and the importance of physical distancing and staying at home.
+The South Korean government provided citizens with information in Korean, English, Chinese, and Japanese on how to avoid infection and how to prevent spreading the disease.
+This included cough etiquette, when and how to wear a face mask, and the importance of physical distancing and staying at home.

-The South Korean government has also been sending daily emergency notifications detailing information on locations with reported infections, and other status updates related to the pandemic.
+The South Korean government also sent daily emergency notifications detailing information on locations with reported infections, and other status updates related to the pandemic.

 Containment

-In its efforts to fight and contain the virus, South Korea has combined testing with contact tracing.
+In its efforts to fight and contain the virus, South Korea combined testing with contact tracing.

-Infected South Koreans are required to go into isolation in government shelters.
-Their phones and credit card data are used to trace their prior movements and find their contacts.
-People who are determined to have been near the infected individual receive phone alerts with information about their prior movements.
+Infected South Koreans were required to go into isolation in government shelters.
+Their phones and credit card data were used to trace their prior movements and find their contacts.
+People who were determined to have been near the infected individual received phone alerts with information about their prior movements.

-According to Chun Byung-Chul (epidemiologist at Korea University) high-risk patients who have underlying illnesses are prioritized for hospitalization.
-Patients with moderate symptoms are sent to "repurposed corporate training facilities and spaces provided by public institutions," where they receive observation and medical support.
-Patients who recover and test negative twice are released.
-Close contacts and infected individuals with minimal symptoms who can measure their own temperatures and whose family members are free of any chronic disease are required to self-quarantine for two weeks.
-Local monitoring teams call the quarantined twice a day to make sure that they stay where they are and to ask about symptoms.
+According to Chun Byung-Chul (epidemiologist at Korea University), high-risk patients who have underlying illnesses were prioritized for hospitalization.
+Patients with moderate symptoms were sent to "repurposed corporate training facilities and spaces provided by public institutions," where they received observation and medical support.
+Patients who recovered and tested negative twice were released.
+Close contacts and infected individuals with minimal symptoms who could measure their own temperatures and whose family members were free of any chronic disease were required to self-quarantine for two weeks.
+Local monitoring teams called the quarantined twice a day to make sure that they stayed where they were and to ask about symptoms.

-Those ordered to self-quarantine are required to download an app that alerts officials if the patient moves out of the quarantine.
-Violators are fined up to $2,500.
+Those ordered to self-quarantine were required to download an app that alerted officials if the patient moved out of the quarantine.
+Violators were fined up to $2,500.